 This legislation saved the American taxpayers over $40 billion while also maintaining a strong free-market-oriented safety net for farmers and delivering sorely-needed drought relief for ranchers.

-Lucas believes the best way he can represent Oklahomans is by staying close to his roots in Roger Mills County.
-When he’s not voting in Washington, he travels home to work on his farm and cattle ranch with his wife, Lynda.
-Lucas graduated from Oklahoma State University in 1982 with a degree in Agricultural Economics.
-Frank and Lynda have three children and two grandchildren..
+Frank believes the best way he can represent Oklahomans is by staying close to his roots in Roger Mills County.
+When he’s not voting in Washington, he travels home to work on his farm and cattle ranch with his wife.
+Frank’s greatest joy is being a husband to his wife Lynda as well as being a father and grandfather.

 Frank and Lynda call Cheyenne home where they are active members of their community and their church, First Baptist Church in Cheyenne.